GandhiCloudLab/ibm-api-connect/02-install-in-aks/readme.md

 # 4. Deploying SubSystems - Installing the management subsystem

-Refer the product documentation [here](https://www.ibm.com/docs/en/api-connect/10.0.x_cd?topic=subsystems-installing-management-subsystem) for more detailed info.
+Refer the product documentation [here](https://www.ibm.com/docs/en/api-connect/10.0.x_cd?topic=subsystems-installing-management-subsystem) for more detailed info, but you don't need to use this for the installation.

 ### 4.1 Download the file